Barnab1/python_projects/README.md

 Contributions are welcome here, mainly when they come from beginner as I made that repository while being beginner.

 <i>Good Python code</i>

+# PROJECTS
+ - <i>bankApp</i> project : a banking app with basic functionality
+ - <i>findMutualFriend</i> project : a simple project to make friend based on constraints